- 1 Is Renouncing US citizenship and Retiring Abroad Easy?

 The first thing US Citizens seeking to renounce their US Citizenship must keep in mind before renouncing their US Citizenship is that the United States will almost always require the Taxpayer to already have a second citizenship.
 That is because the US government will almost never accept a renunciation request when it would leave someone stateless or ‘orphaned.’
 If a US Citizen does not already have second citizenship — there are various Citizenship-by-Investment Programs they may want to consider — but they can be expensive and time-intensive.
 The Taxpayer qualifies for citizenship-by-lineage if they have the appropriate family tree.

 Investment Visas are Expensive and May Increase Tax

-It is a myth that just getting a second citizenship in a low tax country will reduce US tax liabilities.
+It is a myth that just getting second citizenship in a low-tax country will reduce US tax liabilities.
 In fact, until the person formally expatriates — will have two citizenships.
 And, since some foreign countries have different types of tax categories than the United States does — the Taxpayer may actually end up with more tax until they formally renounce.